Building a RISC-V simulator in Rust - Part 1

 This can be implemented using a structure called a ‘jump table’ where instead of having to execute many comparisons to determine which opcode you have a table of code addresses is constructed.
 The opcode is extracted from the instruction then used to lookup in this table and you jump to the location given.
 Where you have many opcodes this can provide optimal performance.

-This switch case statement structure is what I’ll use in rrs-lib
+This switch case statement structure is what I’ll use in rrs-lib though with a

 slight modifications to aid modularity.

-Rust doesn’t actually have a switch
+Rust doesn’t actually have a switch statement, instead it has match which

 can do much the same thing but is far more powerful as it allows pattern